 Its aim is to be a multiple and ever-morphing occurrence, providing a space for learning and experimentation by continually opening up questions.

-In 2018, Garden as Studio will be occurring in rough alignment with the spring and autumn equinoxes (March and September).
+In 2018, Garden as Studio occurred in rough alignment with the spring and autumn equinoxes (March and September).
 It has previously occurred over the course of a weekend, but future editions may extend longer.

 Garden as Studio: DIG